-AB 1502, as introduced, Mullin.
+AB 1502, as amended, Mullin.
 CalWORKs: Family Unity Act of 2015.

 Existing law requires each county to provide cash assistance and other social services to needy families through the California Work Opportunity and Responsibility to Kids (CalWORKs) program using federal Temporary Assistance to Needy Families block grant program, state, and county funds.
-Existing law requires that aid be granted to families with related children under 18 years of age who have been deprived of parental support or care due to the unemployment of a parent.
-Existing law also provides, however, that a family receiving aid under this chapter with a child who is considered to be deprived of parental support or care due to unemployment may continue to receive assistance regardless of the number of hours his or her parent works provided the family does not exceed the applicable gross or net income limits and is otherwise eligible for assistance.
+Existing law requires that aid be granted to families with related children under 18 years of age who have been deprived of parental support or care due to the unemployment, continued absence, death, incapacity, or incarceration of a parent.
+Existing law also provides, however, that a family receiving aid under this chapter with a child who is considered to be deprived of parental support or care due to unemployment may continue to receive assistance regardless of the number of hours his or her parent works, if the family does not exceed the applicable gross or net income limits and is otherwise eligible for assistance.